ioam/svn-history/README.txt

 To read more about Topographica before trying to build it, you can build the documentation separately from compiling Topographica itself.
-If PHP4, m4, and fig2dev are installed on your system (as in most Linux distributions), just change to the topographica directory and type "make doc reference-manual", then load doc/index.html into your web browser.
+If PHP4, m4, bibtex, convert, and fig2dev are installed on your system (as in most Linux distributions), just change to the topographica directory and type "make doc reference-manual", then load doc/index.html into your web browser.
 If there are any problems generating the local copy, you can instead use the web-based documentation at www.topographica.org.
 (The doc/ directory is just a copy of the www.topographica.org site, although the web site will not necessarily match this particular copy of Topographica.)

 BUILDING TOPOGRAPHICA